mapteb/simple-state-machine/README.md

 By writing the requirements as a set of state transitions we get the following benefits:

 Enables building robust applications since the application can only be in one of the three known states specified in the requirements.<br>
-Simplifies writing unit tests since writing three tests for the three processors implies 100% code coverage.<br>
+Simplifies writing unit tests since writing three tests for the three processors ensures 100% code coverage.<br>
 Enables adding new processes faster due to the modular nature of the framework.

 ### Usage Workflow